-The Company's failure to comply with the Foreign Corrupt Practices Act ("FCPA") could have a negative impact on its ongoing operations.
-The Company's operations outside the United States require the Company to comply with a number of United States and international regulations.
-For example, its operations in countries outside the United States are subject to the FCPA, which prohibits United States companies or their agents and employees from providing anything of value to a foreign official for the purposes of influencing any act or decision of these individuals in their official capacity to help obtain or retain business, direct business to any person or corporate entity, or obtain any unfair advantage.
-The Company has internal control policies and procedures and has implemented training and compliance programs for its employees and agents with respect to the FCPA.
-However, the Company's policies, procedures and programs may not always protect it from reckless or criminal acts committed by its employees or agents, and severe criminal or civil sanctions could be the result of violations of the FCPA.
-The Company is also subject to the risks that its employees, joint venture partners, and agents outside of the United States may fail to comply with other applicable laws.
+The Company's failure to comply with the Foreign Corrupt Practices Act ("FCPA"), or similar local applicable anti-bribery laws, could have a negative impact on its ongoing operations.
+The Company's operations outside the United States require the Company to comply with both a number of United States and international regulations.
+For example, in addition to any similar applicable local anti-bribery laws, its operations in countries outside the United States are subject to the FCPA, which prohibits United States companies or their employees and third party representatives from providing anything of value to a foreign official for the purposes of influencing any act or decision of these individuals in their official capacity to help obtain or retain business, direct business to any person or corporate entity, or obtain any unfair advantage.
+The Company has internal control policies and procedures and has implemented training and compliance programs for its employees and third party representatives with respect to the FCPA.
+However, the Company's policies, procedures and programs may not always protect it from reckless or criminal acts committed by its employees or third party representatives, and severe criminal or civil sanctions could be the result of violations of the FCPA or any other applicable anti-bribery law in countries where the Company does business.
+The Company is also subject to the risks that its employees, joint venture partners, and third party representatives outside of the United States may fail to comply with other applicable laws.

 The Company's marine transportation segment is subject to the Jones Act.
-The Company's marine transportation segment competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned and owned by United States citizens.
-The Company presently meets all of the requirements of the Jones Act for its vessels.
+The Company's marine transportation segment competes principally in markets subject to the Jones Act, a federal cabotage law that restricts domestic marine transportation in the United States to vessels built and registered in the United States, and manned, owned and operated by United States citizens.
+The Company presently meets all of the requirements of the Jones Act for its owned and operated vessels.
 The loss of Jones Act status could have a significant negative effect on the Company.
 The requirements that the Company's vessels be United States built and manned by United States citizens, the crewing requirements and material requirements of the USCG, and the application of United States labor and tax laws increases the cost of United States flag vessels when compared with comparable foreign flag vessels.
-The Company's business could be adversely affected if the Jones Act or international trade agreements or laws were to be modified as to permit foreign competition that is not subject to the same United States government imposed burdens.
+The Company's business could be adversely affected if the Jones Act or international trade agreements or laws were to be modified or waived as to permit foreign flag vessels to operate in the United States as these vessels are not subject to the same United States government imposed regulations, laws, and restrictions.
 Since the events of September 11, 2001, the United States government has taken steps to increase security of United States ports, coastal waters and inland waterways.
-The Company believes that it is unlikely that the current cabotage provisions of the Jones Act would be modified or eliminated in the foreseeable future.
+The Company believes that it is unlikely that the current cabotage provisions of the Jones Act would be eliminated or significantly modified in a way that has a material adverse impact on the Company in the foreseeable future.